Avaiga/taipy-doc/docs/manuals/auth/authentication.md

 To create a *None* authenticator, you can instantiate an `Authenticator^` object setting the *protocol* argument of the constructor to "none".

-!!!
-Note "Using Taipy configuration to set default authenticator"
+!!! note "Using Taipy configuration to set default authenticator"
     To set the *default authenticator* to `none` you can use the authentication configuration either in Python or TOML:

     === "Python configuration"